Want a twist in your regular Maggi? Then try this delicious and spicy Peri Peri Maggi (vegetarian).

 Peri Peri is a popular spice mix that is prepared with a combination of whole spices, garlic, sugar, and salt.
 It has garlicky, spicy, lemony, and tangy flavors, making the Maggi irresistible.
 I often make this version when we get bored of our usual Maggi.
 It is easy, quick, and tastes so delightful.

 Peri Peri Maggi tastes heavenly during monsoons or winters with a hot cup of masala chai or filter coffee.

 You can easily double or triple the recipe for a crowd.

 Maggi – I used classic Maggi Masala to make this recipe.
-They are easily available at all Indian grocery stores in different size packs.
+They are easily available at all Indian grocery stores in different sizes and packs.
 Amazon also sells Maggi online in the US.
 You will also need the tastemaker that comes inside the Maggie packets.

-Peri-Peri Spice Mix – This spice mix is easily available in any grocery store.
+Peri-Peri Spice Mix – This is easily available in any grocery store.
 You can also order it online.

 Heavy Cream and Cheese – Use shredded cheddar cheese and unsweetened heavy cream.
 These ingredients make this Maggi dish super creamy and yummy.

 You can replace cheddar cheese with processed cheese like Amul or Brittania.

 Heat 1 tablespoon unsalted butter in a pan over medium-high heat.